joseden/Project-Phase-1/README.md

 9. Comment on Group structure: Bank should submit data about if they are group of banks and attach the bank group structure to the web application

-10. Geomapping api: Application will be able to locate the where appplication being used and show map of the location of Times Towers
+10. Country api: Application will be enable applicant to show the country where the bank is located in the world